ucbds-infra/otter-grader/docs/_build/_sources/metadata_files.md.txt

 ## Metadata Files

-If you are not using a service like Gradescope or Canvas to collect submissions, instructors can also create a simple JSON- or YAML-formatted metadata file for their students' submissions and provide this to Otter.
+If you are not using a service like Gradescope or Canvas to collect submissions, instructors can also create a simple JSON- or YAML-formatted metadata file for their student's submissions and provide this to Otter.

 The strucure of the metadata is quite simple: it is a list of 2-item dictionaries, where each dictionary has a student identifier stored as the `identifier` key and the filename of the student's submission as `filename`.
 An example of each is provided below.